 In individuals who underwent surgery for resection of localized disease, CT Abdomen with contrast is supported within the first year post resection.
 Follow-up imaging is based on surveillance recommendations noted in Adrenal Tumors - Surveillance (ONC 15.12).
 In individuals who develop recurrence, progression of symptoms or elevation of tumor markers, the extent of disease must be determined with CT/MRI imaging.
 CT chest (with contrast or without contrast), CT imaging with or without and with contrast or MRI imaging without and with contrast of the abdomen, pelvis and any any other symptomatic body areas are indicated.
-Functional imaging with 111In-pentetreotide (octreotide scan) or 68Ga-DOTA-somatostatin analogs (SSR-PET)/CT) are valuable problem solving tools when there is continued suspicion of recurrence with inconclusive or negative findings on CT/MRI.
+Functional imaging with 111In-pentetreotide (octreotide scan) or 68Ga-DOTA-somatostatin analog PET is a valuable problem solving tool when there is continued suspicion of recurrence with inconclusive or negative findings on CT/MRI.
 Further evaluation using 18F-FDG PET/CT can be useful for evaluation in the scenario that CT/MRI and other functional imaging studies are negative/inconclusive.
+18F-FDG PET/CT is also supported by NCCN for the evaluation of hypercortisolemia with inconclusive findings on CT, pheochromocytoma bonedominant disease, and paraganglioma bone-dominant disease.